 “I remember towards the end of my hospital stay I walked by myself down the corridor and the staff cheered me on because they had seen me struggle for so long.
 I realised then how far I have come and the support was invaluable.”

 Sadly, a scan in March this year, just before Lockdown was announced, revealed that a new tumour had grown in the same place in Aria’s brain.
 He had not had any symptoms so it was a total shock at the time.
 More surgery followed as well as chemotherapy.
+Then, once again, in July another scan showed that yet another tumour had grown in the same location so Aria had a third operation followed by six weeks of radiotherapy.
+Aria sadly passed away in February 2021.

 The Brain Tumour Charity is working tirelessly to provide help and support for people who have been affected by a brain tumour as well as fund research into the disease, which is the number one cancer killer amongst children and adults under 40 years old.

-Support the family’s fundraising for The Brain Tumour Charity here: https://www.justgiving.com/fundraising/aria-nikjooy
+You can support the family’s fundraising for The Brain Tumour Charity here: https://www.justgiving.com/fundraising/aria-nikjooy